-Veterinary assistants play an important role in the pet industry.
-They take care of animals as well as aid veterinary technicians and veterinarians.
+If you love animals, getting a vet assistant credential will prepare you to play an important role in the pet industry.
+Vet assistant requirements can vary, but in general you can expect to They take care of animals as well as aid veterinary technicians and veterinarians.
 Given the advancements in veterinary medicine and compartmentalization of jobs, the role of the veterinary assistant is becoming more relevant than ever.

 At the base of many animal hospitals and veterinary clinics are veterinary assistants.
 Veterinary assistants may look after animals, maintain cleanliness of the facility, and help veterinary technicians and veterinarians successfully complete surgical procedures.
 As the first to greet patients, veterinary assistants are also frequently in contact with pet owners.
 They may even educate owners of diseases and health problems, and explain to them how they can better take care of their pets.

 Duties of veterinary assistants include, but are not limited to: